conan-io/conan-io.github.io/_posts/2022-02-10-New-conan-release-1-45.markdown

     }
 },
  "datePublished": "2022-02-10",
- "description": "Conan 1.45: New system.package_manager tools, markdown generator content updated, modern meson_lib and meson_exe templates for conan new, improvements in Meson, PkgConfig, CMake, Bazel and MSVC tools.", }
+ "description": "Conan 1.45: New system.package_manager tools, markdown generator content updated, modern meson_lib and meson_exe templates for conan new and improvements in Meson, PkgConfig, CMake, Bazel and MSVC tools.", }
 </script>